Truck Accident Attorneys Assisting Victims in California

 Consult a Truck Accident Lawyer in the California Area

 Not all lawyers are equally well equipped to handle truck accident lawsuits.
 It is crucial to consult a California truck accident attorney who is familiar with these particular types of cases and the issues that may arise.
 Truck accident cases typically involve insurers that are eager to avoid liability, and they may involve drivers or trucking companies that engage in practices that violate the FMCSA regulations.
-For a free consultation with a motor vehicle collision attorney in the California or Folsom areas, call Travis G. Black & Associates at 916-962-2896 or contact us online.
+For a free consultation with a motor vehicle collision attorney in the California or Folsom areas, call Travis G. Black, Inc. at 916-962-2896 or contact us online.